awsdocs/amazon-cloudwatch-user-guide/doc_source/install-CloudWatch-Agent-on-EC2-Instance-fleet.md

 For information about installing or updating SSM Agent on an instance running Linux, see [Installing and Configuring the SSM Agent on Linux Instances](https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-install-ssm-agent.html) in the *AWS Systems Manager User Guide*\.

-For information about installing or updating SSM Agent, see [Working with SSM Agent](https://docs.aws.amazon.com/systems-manager/latest/userguide/ssm-agent.html) in the *AWS Systems Manager User Guide*\.
+For information about installing or updating SSM Agent on an instance running Windows Server, see [ Installing and Configuring SSM Agent on Windows Instances](https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-install-ssm-win.html) in the *AWS Systems Manager User Guide*\.

 #### \(Optional\) Verify Systems Manager Prerequisites<a name="install-CloudWatch-Agent-minimum-requirements-fleet"></a>

 Before you use Systems Manager Run Command to install and configure the CloudWatch agent, verify that your instances meet the minimum Systems Manager requirements\.
-For more information, see [Systems Manager Prerequisites](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-setting-up.html) in the *AWS Systems Manager User Guide*\.
+For more information, see [Setting Up AWS Systems Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-setting-up.html) in the *AWS Systems Manager User Guide*\.

 #### Verify Internet Access<a name="install-CloudWatch-Agent-internet-access-fleet"></a>